 The quality of Mara (mind) kept coming back even after his full awakening, all of these afflicted emotions, cravings, etc. kept coming, it didn’t actually go away.
 But from that moment on the Buddha never suffered from it again, because when the mind said you will be happy if… etc. He just related to it, not from it.
 He said: I see you Mara; I see you are just a confused aspect of my mind that’s going to create suffering for me if I take the bait.

-He learned to not taking things so personal & responding with compassion.
+He learned to not take things so personal & responding with compassion.
 His message was that everyone can do it if we balance renunciation & dedication to a disciplined practice.

 (Use of elements from Noah Levine talks)